 The Generalate is the name given to the house in Rome where the General Council lives and works.
 There are six sisters on the General Council: the General Superior and five General Councilors.
 Also living and working at the Generalate are staff who support the work of the General Council, coordinate various congregational offices and maintain the property.
-This is a multicultural, multilingual community with sisters from Brazil, Canada, Germany, Poland, Slovenia and the USA.
+This is a multicultural, multilingual community with sisters from Brazil, Canada, Germany, Kenya, Poland, Slovenia and the USA.

 General Council, 2018-2024

 Left to right: Irmã Inês Camiran, General Councilor/Vicar;